10. John Fitzgerald Kennedy

 > In office: 1993 – 2001

-Unlike several presidents, Bill Clinton did not inherit any wealth and gained little net worth during his 20 plus years of public service.
+Unlike other presidents, Clinton did not inherit any wealth and gained little net worth during 20 plus years of public service.
 After his time in the White House, however, he earned a substantial income as an author and public speaker.
 In 2005, Clinton earned a $15 million advance on his book “My Life.”
-In March 2014, the former president was paid $500,000 alone to speak in London to Bank of America.
-Former Secretary of State Hillary Clinton, whose assets are shared by her husband, has also contributed to the family fortune since leaving office.
-In 2014, she received a $14 million advance for her autobiography “Hard Choices.”
-Mrs. Clinton receives similar speaking fees as her husband, albeit at a lesser volume since she began to dedicate more time to her 2016 presidential campaign.
-According to Mrs. Clinton’s personal financial disclosure with the Federal Election Commission, in just one month in 2014, Mr. Clinton earned more than $1.9 million for just six speeches.
+Former Secretary Clinton’s advance for her upcoming autobiography is expected to be nearly as much.
+In 2011, the former president was paid $750,000 alone to speak in Hong Kong for Ericsson.
+By 2012, the former president was estimated to have earned over $100 million.
+Secretary Clinton has started contributing to the family fortune since leaving office.
+It is reported that she earns more than $200,000 per speech.

 8. Franklin Delano Roosevelt